mph-/lcapy/doc/tutorial.rst

    ⎢     ⎥
    ⎣vC(t)⎦

+The initial values of the state variable vector are shown using the `x0` attribute:

+   >>> ss.x0
+   ⎡0⎤
+   ⎢ ⎥
+   ⎣0⎦

 The independent source vector is shown using the `u` attribute.
 In this example, there is a single independent source: